Moving House in Australia: A Complete Timeline and Checklist product guide

 - List items for sale (Facebook Marketplace, Gumtree) and arrange donation pickups (Salvos, Vinnies, local Buy Nothing groups)

-- Identify any special items requiring specialist handling: pianos, artworks, antiques, pool tables, wine collections
+- Identify any items needing specialist handling: pianos, artworks, antiques, pool tables, wine collections

-- Begin collecting free or low-cost packing boxes from local supermarkets, liquor stores, and online groups
+- Start collecting free or low-cost packing boxes from local supermarkets, liquor stores, and online groups

 - Research and shortlist 3–4 removalists (see our guide on How to Choose a Removalist in Australia for the full vetting checklist, including AFRA accreditation checks)

-The Australian removals market operates on tight availability, particularly on weekends and at month-end when most leases turn over.
-Eight weeks is the minimum recommended lead time for busy periods; for interstate moves, twelve weeks is prudent.
+The Australian removals market moves quickly, particularly on weekends and at month-end when most leases turn over.
+Eight weeks is the minimum recommended lead time during busy periods; for interstate moves, twelve weeks gives you the breathing room you need.
+At Fragile Removals, we recommend securing your booking as early as possible — it's the surest way to lock in your preferred date and sidestep last-minute pressure.

-When comparing quotes, verify whether the price is hourly or fixed-rate, whether fuel levies and call-out fees are included, and what insurance is provided.
+When comparing quotes, check whether the price is hourly or fixed-rate, whether fuel levies and call-out fees are included, and what insurance coverage applies.
+We believe in plain language and transparent pricing — no hidden fees, no surprises on the day.
 For a full explanation of the difference between a removalist's Carriers Legal Liability policy and dedicated transit insurance, see our guide on Removalist Insurance in Australia: What's Covered and What Isn't.

 Also at eight weeks: